Using Psychographics to predict the needs and wants of a changing housing industry

 These qualities dictate where and how people will live, what they need in their residences, and how we can design spaces that are both transmutable and transformative.
 The latter is critical because communal and shared spaces must appeal to many, and at the same time be flexible and multi-functional enough to accommodate the needs of residents that have similar lifestyle needs and values but different proclivities.

 For instance, as insights about Boomer and Millennial preferences on health, wellness and sustainability have informed our design work for communal spaces, amenities and model homes nationwide, we’ve found that wants and needs vary geographically but intersect generationally.
 Understanding how popular preferences are in certain geographic areas has helped the project teams we work with make critical decisions about how to allocate and outfit space, and also helped formulate the philosophical underpinnings for entire developments.
 With the help of psychographics, communities are becoming more differentiated today, focusing on wellness, active life, sustainability, and more.
 They also have appeal to several generations at the same time to foster diversity and inclusiveness.
 Delivering good design is also paramount.
-Psychographics are not a panacea, but for now they are the closest thing we have to the proverbial crystal ball.
+Psychographics are not a panacea, but for now they are the closet thing we have to the proverbial crystal ball.

 Mary Cook is the founder and principal of Mary Cook Associates, a full-service commercial interior design firm that focuses on the homebuilding and hospitality industries.
 She may be reached at www.marycook.com